si9int/iprobe/README.md

 # iprobe
-Take a list of IP addresses and probe for working `HTTP` and `HTTPS` servers
+Takes a list of IP addresses and probes it for working `HTTP` and `HTTPS` servers.
 ```
 usage: iprobe.py [-h] [-c CONCURRENCY]